-The members of our audit committee are Ms. Epperly, Dr. Gordon and Dr. Rome.
-Ms. Epperly is the chair of our audit committee and is an audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of Nasdaq.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee will be Ms. Epperly, Dr. Gordon and Dr. Rome.
+Ms. Epperly will be the chair of our audit committee and is an audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of Nasdaq.
 Our audit committee will oversee our corporate accounting and financial reporting process and assist our board of directors in monitoring our financial systems.
 Our audit committee will also: